 I started with their Skincare Quiz which asked me a few questions about skin types and goals.
 I could choose from oily skin, dry skin, sensitive or combination skin.
 I scrolled through the recommendations and then browsed the site on my own for a bit.

-I ordered “The Ultimate” bundle (I paid $217) along with the Wonderscreen.
+Eventually, I decided on “The Ultimate” bundle (I paid $217) along with the Wonderscreen.
 The Ultimate bundle includes Dime’s best-selling serums, a cleanser, toner, and day and night moisturizer.
 It also includes the mascara and the Dime eyelash boost serum.

 To keep myself accountable I committed to three products each morning and three products each night.
 I try and let each product absorb into the skin for 30-60 seconds before applying another one.
 Here is how I’m using my products: